wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/5-exercise.md

 5. Provide a **Name** of **Development** and then select a **Type** of environment.
 Depending on your circumstances, create a **Trial** or **Production** environment.
-If you plan to dispose of this environment after completing this learning path, select **Trial**.
+If you plan to dispose of this environment after completing the modules in this learning path, select **Trial**.
     If you anticipate that this environment will be used beyond 30 days, select **Production**.

 	> [!NOTE]
 	>  When selecting the **Type** of environment, you do have three options: **Sandbox**, **Production**, and **Trial**.
 Sandbox environments are for building proof-of-concept applications and flows that might need to be reset without recreating the entire environment.
 Production environments are suited for stable workloads where you have predictable usage.
 Trial environments will expire after 30 days.
 These environments are best suited for evaluating technologies.